wxiaoxuan/jiak_users_app/README.md

 # jiak_users_app

-A Food Delivery App which focuses on the Users side.
+A Food Delivery App which focuses on the Users/Customers.

+## To Login
+Email: xx@gmail.com
+Password: qweasd

 ## Getting Started